FedericoV/federicov.github.io/content/eLife_Peer_Review_Blog.md

 previously, and they have a strong commitment to improving publishing) about doing a serious statistical analysis of their peer review process.
-Their team (Mark Peterson, Peter Rodgers, and especially Andy Collins) was incredibly receptive and pleasant to work with, and we had several very productive Skype meetings to discuss possible analysis.
+Their team (Mark Peterson, Peter Rodgers, and especially Andy Collins) was incredibly pleasant to work with, and really cared about improving scientific publishing.
 Unfortunately, we were unable to actually do randomized controlled experiments the way NIPS did.  eLife is growing very quickly (data in the paper!) and splitting up papers with dual review tracks would have been too taxing for their resources at this point.

 What we ended up doing instead was looking at what factors influence how quickly